Prolia® injection

-This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.
+This medicine may serve other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions: